erodrigufer/maguet/README.md

 ```
 git clone https://github.com/erodrigufer/maguet.git
 cd maguet
-make build
+make install
 ```

-This will create an executable file named `maguet` in the current directory.
+This will create an executable file named `maguet` in the current directory and copy it to `~/bin`

 Alternatively, you can install maguet using the `go install` command: